modelcontextprotocol/use-mcp/README.md

 For React applications, the easiest way to use this library is via the useMcp hook.

-See the React README for detailed usage instructions and examples.
+See the [src/react/README.md](src/react/README.md) for detailed usage instructions and examples.

-Basic OAuth Callback Setup
+## Basic OAuth Callback Setup

 You need an endpoint in your application (e.g., /oauth/callback) that the OAuth server redirects the user back to after they approve the authorization request.
 This endpoint should call onMcpAuthorization.